code-payments/code-sdk/docs/reference/splitter.md

 We briefly spoke about multiple accounts above for storing a users total balance.
 In addition to those accounts, we use two additional accounts for every payment intent.
 These accounts are called `shielded accounts` and are used to protect the privacy of the payment amount and the total balance.

 Before a payment is made, the amount for that payment is moved to a newly derived `outgoing` account.
 This account is then used to make the payment.
-After the payment is made, the amount is moved to a newly derived `incoming` account on the recepient side.
+After the payment is made, the amount is moved to a newly derived `incoming` account on the recipient side.
 This account is then used to receive the payment into their denomination accounts.

 In practice, this results in roughly `~25` transactions total for a typical payment (including account rotations, denomination movements, re-organizations, etc...).
 The Code app handles all of this for the user.